 The city councilman continued…”Here I am enjoying a little after-hours fun with top officials and the board of directors of Alighieri.
-I kinda messed up because I though it was a costume party and dressed up as a rodeo clown.
-They took my mistake in good humor, however, and even seemed to get a kick out of my frog hat.
-After a while they really warmed up to my good old American frat house sense of humor and laughed hysterically at the fart lighting routine!
-I taught them how to pull off this timeless gag without getting second degree burns.
+I kinda messed up because I thought it was a costume party and dressed up as a rodeo clown.
+They took my mistake in good humor, however, and even seemed to get a kick out of my Frog hat.
+After a while, they really warmed up to my good old American frat house sense of humor and laughed hysterically at the fart lighting routine!
+I taught them how to pull off this timeless gag without getting second-degree burns.
 The key is to never do it buck naked.
 I learned that the hard way!”

 “What a swell bunch of guys!
 We cooked a pig over an open spit and drank cider and pomace wine out of clay fired mugs.
 It was a real treat…this invaluable time spent getting to know each other.
 I walked away with a new vision of what could be accomplished in Hanahan if we applied Alighieri techniques.”

 “And the next picture is of me inspecting one of these roomy little abodes.
 I’m the one wearing the red and yellow shoes.”